JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 ![](img/ccenter.png)

-Given the average values, here something unexpected emerges: The responsiveness of our call center is not good and waiting times often get way too long.
+Given the average values, something unexpected emerges: The responsiveness of our call center is not good and waiting times often get way too long.
 If we want to shorten them, we must improve our service times or add more servers.

 ## Evaluation